iskanderbelhouchet/OCR-website/README.md

 # OCR web
 This project is an OCR (tesseract) web interface to upload images.
-The idea of this project is to study technologies like Python, Django, Tesseract(OCR), Continuous Integration, Celery, etc...

 ## How to install and Run